Treasures of the Caucasus: Azerbaijan, Georgia & Armenia

 Dilijan - Lake Sevan-Noravank – Khor Virap – Yerevan

 Depart overland to the south of the country, following the path on the Great Silk Road.
 Visit Lake Sevan before continuing along one of the main junctions on the Silk Route, Selim or Vardenyats Pass to Noravank (World Heritage Site).
 Lunch will be a BBQ in the grotto near the site.
 Tour one of the wineries en route to Yerevan.
 If time permits, stop to visit Khor Virap Monastery, a place of pilgrimage for Armenians worldwide.
 Enjoy stunning views of the biblical Mount Ararat from the monastery, barely a stone's throw away.
 Continue to the capital Yerevan, check into a centrally located hotel for your overnight.
 Free evening to explore the city center.
-(B,L)
+(B,L,D)

 Yerevan is one of the oldest cities in the world, 29 years older than Rome.
 Archeologists have discovered inscribed stones (cuneiform inscriptions) that serve as the “birth certificate” of Yerevan dating the town to approximately 2800 years old.
 Yet, Yerevan is more of a contemporary city with its colorful unique architecture, beautiful squares and parks.
 On a clear day one can even see Mount Ararat, a mere 35 miles away just across the border in Turkey.
 A tour of the city will include the Republic Square, Panorama Ground, the Genocide Memorial, the Opera House, the Cascade and other city landmarks.
 Lastly, explore the Matenadaran (Repository of Ancient Manuscripts), yet another UNESCO World Heritage Site, housing more than 18,000 illuminated manuscripts.
 Overnight at the hotel.
-(B,L)
+(B,L,D)